nna1108/Highschool-timetabling/README.md

 # Highschool-timetabling
-Generate an efficent timetable for highschool using Genetic Algorithm and Hill-climbing Algorithm.
+Generate an efficient timetable for highschool using Genetic Algorithm and Hill-climbing Algorithm.
+Data resourse: Two datasets from Cau Giay highschool (Ha Noi) in two school years (2o19 - 2020 and 2020 - 2021).